MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 >
 > This component is added automatically at runtime to interactable bodies; it exposes various properties to Visual Scripting such as *IsHovered* and *IsSelected*, which will come in handy in a moment.

-In the script graph, add a node that lets us know when the button is selected.
+In the script graph, let's add a node that lets us know when the button is selected.
+1. Make sure you're viewing the embedded script graph that's attached to the **PlayVideoButton** GameObject.
 1. Click and hold on the outport port of the **PlayVideo** variable, and then release the mouse button.
 This opens the Fuzzy Finder.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/413-fuzzy-finder.png)

-1. Search for "Is Selected", and then, in the list, select *Mesh Interactable Body: IsSelected*." **Note**: This outputs a Boolean value; you can confirm this in the **Graph Inspector**.
+1. Search for "Is Selected", and then, in the list, select *Mesh Interactable Body: IsSelected*."

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/414-is-selected-node.png)

+    **Note**: This node outputs a Boolean value; you can confirm this in the **Graph Inspector**.

-1. Drag a connector from the output port of the "Is Selected" node and create a new node called "Microsoft Mesh: On State Changed."
+1. Drag a connector from the output port of the "Is Selected" node and then create a new node called "Microsoft Mesh: On State Changed."
 (In the Fuzzy Finder, search for "on state changed.")

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/415-on-state-changed.png)

 These are our three button-click detection nodes.
-The *Is Selected* node starts out with a value of False, but when the button is clicked, the value is changed to True and is passed to the *On State Changed* node.
-This node then triggers the play/stop nodes that follow.
+The *Is Selected* node starts out with a value of False, but when the button is clicked, the value changes to True and is passed to the *On State Changed* node.
+This node then triggers the play/stop nodes that we'll add next.

 ### Play or stop the video

 If *On State Changed* has a value of true, the video will play.
-If it's already playing and the button is pressed, *On State Changed* will have a value of false and this will stop the video.
+If it's already playing and the button is pressed, *On State Changed* changes to a value of false and the video stops playing.
 Our next step is to add an *if* node to determine this flow.

-1. Drag a connector from the output control port of the "On State Changed" node and create a new *if* node.
+1. Drag a connector from the output control port of the "On State Changed" node and then create a new *if* node.
 (In the Fuzzy Finder, search for "if.")

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/416-if-node.png)